 2. Unclear value prop

-If a first-time visitor can't tell what you do in 2 seconds, you're losing them.
-One sentence, who you help, what you deliver.
+If a first-time visitor cannot tell what you do in 2 seconds, you are losing them.
+One sentence: who you help, what you deliver.
 Formula here.

 3. Too many links

-Twelve links = zero clicks.
-Pick your top 3–5 offers and retire the rest.
+Twelve links produce zero clicks.
+Pick your top three to five offers and retire the rest.

 4. No CTA copy on links